 Shiva used his Trishul to cut out the mountain to drink water so that it could soothe his thirst caused by the toxic poison.
 It is also believed that when Shiva had drunk the poison, some drops of the poison spilled on his hand, which was drank by scorpions, cobras, and other animals whose bites are poisonous.

 When the universe was back to its safety and all the halahala was drunk, Devtas and Asuras once again resumed the churning process.
 Then, after churning for a while, a cow known as Kamadhenu or Surabhi appeared.
 That is why Vedic rituals have placed great importance on Surabhi cow that produced all yogurt, milk, and ghee necessary for offering oblations into the fire.

 Then, Uccaihsrava appeared.
 It was a seven-headed flying horse.
 Bali Maharaja asked Indra that he wanted the horse, for which Indra agreed.

 Then eight great male elephants and eight great female elephants appeared.
 The male was headed by Airavata and the female was headed by Abhramu.
-Indra used Airavata as his mount.
+Lord Indra used Airavata as his mount.

 Kaustubha-Mani and Padmaraga-mani, which was considered to be the most valuable jewel in the entire universe.
-Both Devtas and Asuras agreed to gift the Kaustubha as a gift to Lord Vishnu.
+Both Devas and Asuras agreed to gift the Kaustubha as a gift to Lord Vishnu.

 After that came Parijat flower, the divine flower that never fades or wilt.
 It was taken to the Indraloka by the Devas.

 The Apsaras came after that, which was led by Rambha, Menaka, Punyasthala, and others.
 They were embellished with ornaments and lockets with sensual and attractive clothing.
-The Apsaras chose the Devtas as their companions.
+The Apsaras chose the Devas as their companions.

 Then, Lakshmi, the Goddess of fortune, appeared, who accepted Vishnu as her eternal consort.